-IT Hit User File System Engine provides a high-level API for creating a user file system in .NET without installing any third-party mini-filter or any file system drivers.
+IT Hit User File System Engine provides a high-level API for creating a user-mode file system in .NET without installing any third-party mini-filter or any file system drivers.

 100% safe, managed code.
 No unsafe memory management operations.
 No blue screens.

-IT Hit User File System provides a file system synchronization framework based on the new Windows 10 Cloud Files API, used in OneDrive.
+IT Hit User File System provides a file system synchronization framework based on the new Windows 10 Cloud Files API, and macOS File Provider API.

-Supports OneDrive-like on-demand loading, selective offline availability, download/upload progress, file system status reporting, and a Windows File Manager integration.
+It supports OneDrive-like on-demand loading, selective offline availability, download/upload progress, file system status reporting, as well as Windows File Manager and macOS Finder integration.

-The library API relies on the newest Windows 10 API specifically designed for creating user file systems with synchronization support.
+The library API relies on the newest Windows 10 and macOS 11+ API, specifically designed for creating virtual drives and user-mode file systems with synchronization support.

-Unlike other products, the Engine is using the Microsoft Cloud Files driver supplied with Windows 10, providing unprecedented reliability, deep customization, and development simplicity in C#, VB.NET, or any other .NET language.
+The Engine is using the Microsoft Cloud Files driver supplied with Windows 10, and macOS 11+ File Provider Extension providing unprecedented reliability and development simplicity in C#, VB.NET, or any other .NET language.

 This sample implements a virtual file system with synchronization support, on-demand loading, selective offline files support, upload and download progress, and error reporting.
 It synchronizes files and folders both from remote storage to the user file system and from the user file system to remote storage.